4d/docs/website/translated_docs/es/ViewPro/method-list.md

 > * 4D View Pro areas can only be printed with the `VP PRINT` command.
 > * Commands from the 4D **Printing** language theme are not supported by `VP PRINT`.
-> * This command is intended for individual printing by the final end user.
+> * Este comando está destinado a la impresión individual por parte del usuario final.
 For automated print jobs, it is advised to export the 4D View Pro area as a PDF with the [VP EXPORT DOCUMENT](#vp-export-document) method.

 #### Ejemplo